 Chiropractic organizations at every level would ideally have a philosophy committee to review the communications and output (such as seminars) of the organization to maintain the highest level of philosophical congruence.

 Chiropractic colleges benefit from working with philosophers to ensure that basic sciences are taught from a vitalistic perspective and that all instructors have a knowledge of chiropractic philosophy.
 Colleges also benefit from having philosophers review CE content for philosophical congruence.
-This applies as well to research projects funded colleges as well as research done by independent chiropractic organizations.
+This applies as well to research projects funded by colleges as well as research done by independent chiropractic organizations.

 It may be time to think bigger.
-Consider taking a course such as the ACP (Academy of Chiropractic Philosophers) to deepen your philosophical understanding and then be prepared to reach beyond your practice and contribute to the betterment of this profession by ensuring that chiropractic philosophy at the core of everything we do.
+Consider taking a course such as the ACP (Academy of Chiropractic Philosophers) to deepen your philosophical understanding and then be prepared to reach beyond your practice and contribute to the betterment of this profession by ensuring that chiropractic philosophy is at the core of everything we do.